Behind the Build: A look at a $115 Million Camp Humphreys Project Under Construction

 |0

-This work, Behind the Build: A look at a $115 Million Camp Humphreys Project Under Construction [Image 5 of 5], by Monique Freemon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Behind the Build: A look at a $115 Million Camp Humphreys Project Under Construction, by Monique Freemon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Behind the Build: A look at a $115 Million Camp Humphreys Project Under Construction